 If you have made the choice to put your loved one in a nursing home so they can receive the care that they need, we understand how difficult this decision was.
 You should be able to count on nursing home staff members to treat your loved ones with respect and dignity.
 Unfortunately, nursing home abuse is not uncommon.
 Many family members struggle to prove that their loved one has been abused, and they often inquire about whether or not they are allowed to place cameras inside a nursing home resident’s room.
-At the Law Offices of J. Jeffery Herman, our Ventura County elder abuse attorneys want to discuss the legality of using cameras in nursing homes in California.
+At the Law Offices of J. Jeffrey Herman, our Ventura County elder abuse attorneys want to discuss the legality of using cameras in nursing homes in California.

 Cameras Cannot Be Used In California Nursing Home Rooms